 lowdown — simple markdown translator

 lowdown is a Markdown translator producing HTML5 and roff documents in the ms and man formats.
-It’s just clean, secure, open source C code with only a single dependency (libdiff).
+It’s just clean, secure, open source C code with no dependencies.
 Its canonical documentation is lowdown(1) for the formatter, lowdown(5) for the syntax, and the library interface at lowdown(3).

 lowdown started as a fork of hoedown to add sandboxing (pledge(2), capsicum(4), or sandbox_init(3)) and roff output to securely generate PDFs on OpenBSD with just mandoc(1).

 It can also be used to show the difference between two Markdown documents with lowdown-diff, documented as the lowdown diffing engine.
 This uses a tree-based difference algorithm to show semantically-valid Markdown differences.
 The implementation is inlined from libdiffi.